The KPF SURFS-UP Survey I: Transmission Spectroscopy of WASP-76 b: Preparing the Spectra for High-Resolution Atmospheric Analysis

 For each of the three spectral combination strategies described above, we repeated the same telluric correction steps and atmospheric analysis (Sections \ref{tellurics}, \ref{cc}, and \ref{Results}).
 Across all three methods, the detected signals were highly consistent, with no obvious trends between the methods and differences in detection significance of $<1.3$ in SNR for all detected species (see Section \ref{Results} for how significances were computed).
 Although the results were similar, we adopted strategy (i) as the default approach in our pipeline because it yielded more accurate telluric corrections (see Section \ref{tellurics}) and was more computationally efficient than strategy (ii).
 Although strategy (iii) allowed for explicit modeling of the spectra-dependent LSFs using the LFC, we found that the added complexity did not meaningfully improve the atmospheric detections.
 Because building these LSF models with the LFC takes considerable effort and did not produce noticeably better results for WASP-76 b, we therefore chose strategy (i) as the default approach in our pipeline.

 We stress that this simple interpolation and co-addition approach works well for transmission spectroscopy but may not be applicable for other science cases.
 For example, we caution against using a similar wavelength combination strategy for extreme precision radial velocity (EPRV) science, where sub-meter per second stability is required.
 In such cases, it is probably preferable to solve for RVs for SCI1, SCI2, and SCI3 independently.
 This technique would also likely not be ideal for measuring precise stellar properties such as macroturbulence or projected rotation velocities ($\vsini$), which are extremely sensitive to subtle changes in the LSF \citep{ValentiFischer2005,Doyle2014}.
 For such cases, we recommend using a similar approach to the LFC-based LSF correction outlined above or non-parametric approaches (e.g., \citealt{Schmidt2024}).
+It is also likely possible to super-sample the spectra using the three independent resolution elements, since each resolution element provides a slightly different sampling of the PSF.
+However, we did not attempt this given the substantially different PSFs/LSFs of SCI1, SCI2, and SCI3.